 The project will facilitate operationalizing solar and diesel hybrid microgrids with a battery backup system with a mobile enabled metering and payment platform utilizing a Build-Operate-Transfer (BOT) business model between fish hatcheries and private sector company to deliver affordable, clean power for water pumping and lighting for off-grid and semi-gridded fish hatcheries, households and small fish farmers.
 The mobile metering and billing system will allow users to pay for their electricity using mobile money, either pre- or post-usage.

-iDE Bangladesh has facilitated installation of microgrid systems by a private company – Rahimafrooz Renewable Energy Limited – at two fish hatcheries and surrounding communities in Bhola and Patuakhali districts of coastal Bangladesh.
-As of September 2018, the systems are serving a total of 47 households, 8 SMEs, and 1 local community mosque who have used 4.13 mWh of electricity.
-The electricity being generated is used for water pumping at the hatcheries, and to power household appliances such as lights, fans, televisions, and refrigerators in the communities. iDE Bangladesh’s award was extended to December 2018.
+iDE Bangladesh has facilitated installation of microgrid systems by a private company, Rahimafrooz Renewable Energy Limited, at two fish hatcheries and surrounding communities in Bhola and Patuakhali districts of coastal Bangladesh.
+As of September 2019, the systems are serving a total of 47 households, 8 SMEs, and 1 local community mosque.
+The electricity being generated is used for water pumping at the hatcheries, and to power household appliances such as lights, fans, televisions, and refrigerators in the communities.
+One female entrepreneur uses electricity generated by the mini grid to increase the capacity of her chicken farm from 375 to 900 chickens.
+In May 2018, iDE Bangladesh hired an occupational health and safety consultant, B-Advancy, to review the mini grids’ layout and operational protocols.
+B-Advancy was able to work with iDE Bangladesh and the mini grid operator, Rahimafrooz Renewableable Energy Ltd. to increase mini grid safety and the need for occupational health and safety practices. iDE Bangladesh’s award was completed in December 2018.